passbolt/passbolt_api_php_example/README.md

 # Examples included:
 - get_resources.php : log in, retrieve passwords and display the request result.
+- create_resource.php : log in and post an already encrypted secret

 # Requirements:
 - A Passbolt server (CE, Pro or Cloud)